 We caught up with Charli to talk about her life and experiences as a intersex woman and what trans awareness means to her.
-Charli lives in Manchester and is in the process of becoming a volunteer with LGBT Foundation, we are so happy to meet her and welcome her to the team.
+Charli lives in Manchester and is a Community Leader with the Trans Programme.
+To find out more about the Trans Programme's community leaders, click here: http://lgbt.foundation/who-we-help/trans/volunteer...

 Can you introduce yourself and share a bit about your background?